ocadotechnology/kube-e2etestapp/README.md

 This is intended to be a first port of call for identifying problems with the platform, supplemented by metrics from Prometheus, and has an ingress so you can view it at `status.<your domain here>`

+To enable this view you need the manifests in `contrib/frontend.yaml`
 ## Test List
 ### Namespace tests
 1. create a namespace (name set by environment variable, or defaulted to kubee2etests)